California summer nights are made for being outdoors, and what better way to spend a balmy summer evening than watching a theater performance?

 At Lake Tahoe, the Shakespeare Festival is staged on the lake's shore, with the sky for a roof and Mother Nature for the walls.
 The players are good, but it's easy for the surroundings to upstage the acting.
 In a place as lovely as the shores of Tahoe, that's just fine with us.
 If you love theater and nature, you're sure to get some of the best of both worlds at this festival.

-Visit the Tahoe Shakespeare Festival website to get some useful tips and find out what you need to know to enjoy it.
+To get some useful tips and find out what you need to know to enjoy it, visit the Tahoe Shakespeare Festival website.

 Mountain Play, Mt.
 Tamalpias, Marin County